Nazat95/SBAWeb/README.md

 # SBAWeb
-Personal website project using HTML, CSS, and JavaScript for validation.
+Front-end project using HTML, CSS, and JavaScript for validation.

 To run:
 1. Clone this repository to your ide/editor